ton-blockchain/docs/docs/smart-contracts/README.md

 ## Smart Contract Guidelines

 TON allows you to do anything, but product smart contracts must be followed [smart contract guidelines](https://ton.org/docs/#/howto/smart-contract-guidelines).

+## Tact

+A new **Tact** smart contract programming language for TON is under development.

+FunC allows you to work with smart contract data at the lowest level.
+This can be useful, but it would be more convenient to solve typical problems using a higher-level language.

+Tact is such a language, currently in experimental status and under development.

+Follow and participate on the project website [https://tact-lang.org](https://tact-lang.org).

 ## Fift